Kunal5s/vision-forge-ai/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The main application logic can be found in `src/app/page.tsx`.
-The image generation flow is handled in `src/ai/flows/generate-image.ts`.
+The image generation flow is handled in the Edge-compatible API route at `pages/api/generate.js`.